 Focus on changes guests can see and experience during their stay:

-Many hosts struggle with which eco-upgrades deliver the best ROI.
+What I've seen with clients is that many hosts struggle with which eco-upgrades deliver the best return.
 Working with an interior design coach helps you prioritize investments that appeal to your target guest demographic while staying within budget.
 Start with high-visibility, low-cost changes like eliminating single-use plastics, then phase in larger investments like energy-efficient appliances as you renovate.

 What's Driving These Short-Term Rental Design Trends in 2026